Last Updated on February 18, 2021 by Admin

 I can’t believe that after over 20 years of working in primary education it is finally time for me to view schools as a parent and not a teacher!
 My daughter is due to start school in September, so for those of you with similar aged children, you may have begun looking into which primary schools you are going to put down on the application form.

 For some this might be a simple choice if siblings or other family members already attend the school, or you live very close to one, but for others it can be a minefield!
-I am often asked my opinion on certain schools or what to look out for, and so I thought it might be useful to share this.
+I am often asked my opinion on what to look for in a primary school so I thought it might be useful to share this.

 You can apply for a primary school place from the year before your child is due to start.
-Currently in Autumn 2018, this is for children born between 1st September 2014 and 31st August 2015.
-The application for may vary between local councils but can be completed between September and early January 2019 (check your council website for the cut off date).
-There Is no “first come first served” criteria so it is worth attending open days in the Autumn term to look around the local schools before completing our application.
+This is for children born between 1st September and 31st August in the year they turn 5.
+The application for may vary between local councils but can be completed between September and early January (check your council website for the cut off date).
+There is no “first come first served” criteria so it is worth attending open days in the Autumn term to look around the local schools before completing our application.

 Every school has an admissions policy that can be found on their website.
 If there are enough places for every applicant then every child will be given a place.
 If there are more applicants than places then they will use their admissions policy to decide.
 Each school varies but they are likely to include (in order):